Music Software Installers Comparison

 There isn’t a “downloads page” per se.
 There is a menu item called “Refresh Downloads” which when chosen, opens your local email client with a half-composed email that needs your order number.

-The latest number of the product I’d bought was in the text of the page but not what could be called prominently, and the download is a version-number-included zip file which inside contains a Mac and Windows version.
+The latest number of the product I’d bought was in the text of the page but not displayed in a way that could be called prominently, and the download is a version-number-included zip file which inside contains a Mac and Windows version.

 Kiive Audio

-Kiev makes you click on each order, in which you'll find the download links.
+Kiive makes the experience slightly more annoying because they make you click on each of your orders, in which you'll find the download links.
 The version number is listed, and it’s in the downloaded zip file but confusingly some of the installers are listed twice.

 Klevgrand